TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 =================

 The `bootstrap_package <https://github.com/benjaminkott/bootstrap_package>`__
-uses Flexforms to configure rendering options, e.g. a transition interval and transition type (slide, fade) for the carousel content element.
+uses FlexForms to configure rendering options, e.g. a transition interval and transition type (slide, fade) for the carousel content element.